“Oh, dear. Your poor face. Will you be permanently disfigured?”

-“So, the last think we need right now is another scandal.”
+“So, the last thing we need right now is another scandal.”

-“Who says there would be a scandal?” he countered.
-Then he looked up, and all humor had fled from his face.
+“Who says there would be a scandal?”
+He looked up, all traces of humor gone from his expression.
 “It’s easy enough to dispose of a body in this city.
 Even the body of a nobleman.”

 I nearly took a step back.
 He sounded like he spoke from experience.
 This would teach me to demand he be serious.
 I would take jovial Adnan any day over this version of him.

-“Let’s hope it doesn’t come to that,” I said.
+“Let’s hope it doesn’t come to that,” I said, unnerved.
 “Now what is this device?”

 He strapped it onto my arm and taught me the mechanics of the thing.
 For all intents and purposes, it was a miniaturized catapult.
 When I flicked my hand backwards, the base of my wrist hit a switch that released a loaded spring that would shoot the knife from its sheath.
 Ideally, into my hand.
 The trouble was, the trigger was fast.
 The knife flew forward like a canon blast when I tested it out, the hilt thudding against Haydar’s meaty thigh before clattering harmlessly to the floor.